|NIH - Director’s Biomedical Research Workforce Innovation Award: Broadening Experiences in Scientific Training (BEST) (DP7)|

 |Funding or Award Criteria||

 The BEST awards are meant to be experiments and therefore rigorous evaluation of each individual award will be required by both the individual awardees and independently by NIH.
-To accomplish this, applicants must provide information that clearly states what the program intends to do, what it hopes to accomplish, and the expected impact of the program.
-An example would be to include a clear logic model and describe evaluative data that will be collected and other measures that will be used to demonstrate impact.
 For NIH’s evaluation plan, awardees will be required to provide data including, but not limited to, information specified in the evaluation plan below.
 NIH expects that approaches that are tested and proven to be successful will be widely disseminated throughout the biomedical training community.
 A further expectation is that the newly developed training activities from these awards that are deemed successful will be institutionalized.

 In order to prevent undue redundancies and to share information and best practices, the BEST awardees will interact on a regular basis.
 Each year, awardees will meet to discuss developments, progress and insights gained.
 Applicants should budget for participation at these meetings.
-The Program Director/Principal Investigator (PD/PI) and relevant personnel should be prepared to attend the “kick-off” meeting in Bethesda, MD, October 29-30, 2013.
+The Program Director/Principal Investigator (PD/PI) and relevant personnel should be prepared to attend the annual meetings in Bethesda, MD, starting with the second annual meeting October 30-31, 2014.
 Periodic teleconference calls will augment interactions among the awardees, and site visits from NIH staff will evaluate progress of the program as it develops.

 Award Budget Awards will be for up to $250,000 in direct costs per year, plus applicable Facilities and Administrative (F&A) costs.